- Animosity Campaigns are annual five-week narrative events, usually beginning in July each year.

 - Once Da Warpath has started, it will be a good idea to head to the website (AnimosityCampaigns.com) and read the materials on the ‘Setting’ and ‘Figureheads & Coalitions’ pages (you can access these from the menu bar on PC, or from the menu toggle in the top-left corner of a mobile screen).
 These will bring you up to speed on where the current campaign is set, and who’s involved.

-- Registration for the campaign will begin on June 1st 2023– a new “Registration” channel will open in Discord then.
+- Registration for each campaign will begin around June – a new “Registration” channel will open in Discord then.